gtxaspec/wz_flash-helper/docs/README_FAQs.md

 dry_run="yes"
 ```

-Then insert your SD card into your camera, power on, wait till the program is finished, check `initramfs_serial.log` for "chip group" information.
+Then insert your SD card into your camera, power on, wait till the program is finished, then check `initramfs_serial.log` for "chip group" information.
 That is your camera SoC.

 **2. Obtain Wi-Fi MAC address**